How to Manage Generation Z in the Workplace: Tips for Success

 4. Be Transparent & Honest

 Generation Z places a high value on transparency and authenticity.
 To effectively manage this generation, it is crucial to prioritize transparency and shift your management and communication style away from a “need-to-know” policy.
-Here are some steps on how you can do that:
+There are four steps to doing that.

 - Share information openly: Make it a practice to share relevant information openly with your Gen Z employees.
 That means providing regular updates on changes, challenges, and successes within the organization.
 When discussing issues or decisions, share the reasoning behind them.
 Gen Z appreciates honesty and will respect leaders who communicate openly and authentically.